 Can you transfer SkyMiles to other members?

 If gifting miles is too expensive, Delta also lets you transfer SkyMiles to other members.
 The cost is 1 cent per mile — much less than the cost of gifting.
-However, you're wiping out much of the value of your miles by paying this fee.
+However, the fee to transfer miles wipes out much of the value of your miles.
+Plus, no matter how few miles you transfer, Delta imposes a processing fee of $30.
 If the other member has other ways of obtaining miles for an award, these will likely be a better option.
-Plus, no matter how few miles you transfer, Delta imposes a processing fee of $30.

-So, yes, you can transfer SkyMiles to other members.
-But it really isn't worth it.
+So, it really isn't worth it to transfer miles to other SkyMiles members.
 A better option would be using the miles in your account to book an award in the other person's name.
 It accomplishes the same thing (assuming you have the required miles) without the fees.

 Delta SkyMiles aren't the most valuable among U.S. airlines (see here for point and mile value data points from AwardWallet users).
 Both Alaska Airlines Mileage Plan and United Airlines MileagePlus have a higher average per-mile value.
-Even Southwest Airlines Rapid Rewards, with its revenue-based earning and redemption model, barely edges out Delta's average value.
+Even Southwest Airlines Rapid Rewards, with its revenue-based earning and redemption model, gets you more on average than redeeming Delta SkyMiles.
 The low average value of SkyMiles is one of the primary negative aspects of the program.

-Still, SkyMiles aren't completely without value.
+Still, SkyMiles aren't worthless.
 We'll walk through the value of SkyMiles, how to redeem them for flights, and the best ways to use Delta SkyMiles.

-And this also means there's no longer an award chart to reference for how many miles you'll need for a flight.
+Additionally with dynamic pricing, there's no longer an award chart to reference for how many miles you'll need for a flight.
+This is another major downside.
 That said, we've compiled an unofficial Delta SkyMiles award chart here.

-Based on actual bookings made by AwardWallet members, the average value of each Delta SkyMile is 1.38¢.
-This captures both short-haul economy awards (average 1.24¢ per SkyMiles) and long-haul premium cabin awards (average 2.54¢ per SkyMile).
+Based on actual bookings made by AwardWallet members, the average value of each Delta SkyMile is 1.34¢.
+This captures both short-haul economy awards (average 1.21¢ per SkyMiles) and long-haul premium cabin awards (average 2.41¢ per SkyMiles).
 Interestingly, even with significant devaluations to premium cabin award pricing over the past few years, redeeming SkyMiles for long-haul business- and first-class awards still offers the best value.

 The best way to use Delta SkyMiles is to redeem them for flights on Delta Air Lines and its partners.
-Since Delta has a completely dynamic pricing model, there is no award chart for their flights or for partners.
+Again, there is no chart to reference for pricing with Delta's dynamic pricing model.
 For its own flights, Delta lets you redeem SkyMiles in any of its cabin classes:

 - Basic Economy